 In a footnote Levison notes the text of the hymn and refers to an 11th century manuscript in Berlin as the source – but we still have to confirm this in the referred-to manuscript itself for 100% certainty.
 The manuscript is not online.

-Present planning is to record the office music in the church in Malay (southern Burgundy) in a week long recording session in October 2020.
+Present planning is to record the office music in the church in Malay (southern Burgundy) in a week long recording session in May 2021.
 This is the same location as used for the Psalterium Project completed in May 2018.
 A magnificent location for a recording of this music.
-Presentation of the Gengulphus project is scheduled for May 2021.
+Presentation of the Gengulphus project is tentatively scheduled for late 2021.

-We plan to publish a pdf of our restoration into square-note neume notation in due course.
+We plan to publish a pdf of our restoration into more familiar square-note neume notation in due course.
 Below the first two relevant pages in Metz 461.
-See next page for the whole Metz 0461 manuscript pages on the St Gengulphus office.
+See next page for all the Metz 0461 manuscript pages for the St Gengulphus office.